Help THE CITY cover the coronavirus crisis: What are your questions, concerns and experiences?

 If you have a federal loan on a multi-family property through Fannie Mae or Freddie Mac and have been hurt financially by the coronavirus crisis, you can get a break on your mortgage as long as you don’t evict any tenants during the pandemic, officials announced on March 23.

-Meanwhile, the Department of Housing and Urban Development has put foreclosures on hold for 60 days for single family homes with mortgages backed by Fannie Mae or Freddie Mac, or with Federal Housing Administration insurance.
+Meanwhile, the federal Department of Housing and Urban Development has put foreclosures on hold until May 17 for single family homes with mortgages backed by Fannie Mae or Freddie Mac, or with Federal Housing Administration insurance.
+Search to see if your mortgage is backed by Fannie Mae or Freddie Mac.

 If you’ve contacted your bank about your mortgage or are facing other issues, let us know.